 Detect and track parcels in videos

-Detect objects in real-time video stream
+Detect objects in live video from your webcam

 YOLOv11 Model for Aerial Object Detection

-Identify objects in images and videos
+Detect objects in images and videos

 Detect objects in images or videos